TitusQuinctiusFlamininus/Code-Automation-Examples/README.md

 ------
 ![](https://github.com/TitusQuinctiusFlamininus/Code-Automation-Examples/blob/main/Images/agpl.png)

-If you find any of the code useful to you in your own way as a developer, feel free to use it under the condition below
+If you find any of the code useful to you in your own way as a developer, feel free to use it under the conditions below.
+Please do not just clone, copy, paste and edit.
+Be respectful and honest.

 Please Note that all Examples are **APGL Licensed**.
 This is a strong Copy-Left License.